jeanCarloMachado/PythonSearch/README.md

 ## CHATGPT integration is now available!

-You can customize templated prompts, use them for different content and save them in python search](https://github.com/jeanCarloMachado/PythonSearch/blob/main/docs/intergrate_chatgpt.md)
+You can customize templated prompts, use them for different content and save them in python search see our [integration docs for details](https://github.com/jeanCarloMachado/PythonSearch/blob/main/docs/intergrate_chatgpt.md)

 ## Got an issue?